JasperD-UGent/sense-inventory-economics-50/README.md

 # sense-inventory-economics-50
 This repository contains the sense inventory used in the [NLP4CALL2022 paper](https://ecp.ep.liu.se/index.php/sltc/article/view/577) by Jasper Degraeuwe and Patrick Goethals<sup>[[1]](#references)</sup>.
 The inventory consists of 50 ambiguous Spanish words related to the domain of economics.
 ## Sense inventory file
 The file <code>senseInventory_economics_50.json</code> contains the sense inventory as a Python dictionary.
 The dictionary has 50 keys, one for each ambiguous item.
-The structure of the dictionary is illustrated by means of a simplified example (for the ambiguous items <code>divisa</code> and <code>subida</code>) in the following code block:
+The structure of the dictionary is illustrated by means of a simplified example (for the ambiguous items _divisa_ and _subida_) in the following code block:
 ```python
 d_sense_inventory = {
     "divisa|NOUN|f": {